firmwaremodules/Contiki-EOS/README.md

 #### Wallet

 Many people think a cryptocurrency wallet stores their tokens.
 Contrary to popular belief, tokens are stored on the blockchain itself, visible to anyone and everyone.
 So what's in the wallet?
 Simply put, the wallet stores your ability to spend those tokens.
-In EOS and other blockchains (like Bitcoin), this ability is provided by the "secret key".
+In EOS and other blockchains (like Bitcoin), this ability is provided by the "private key".
 In EOS specifically, the power to move and allocate tokens is given by having control of these three pieces of information:
 * Private key
 * Corresponding public key
 * Corresponding account name